ai-rio/ai-rio/docs/eve-application-architecture.md

-# **Eve AI.Rio - Fullstack Architecture**
+# **Eve AI.Rio Application Architecture - Legal/LGPD Vertical within AI.Rio Platform**

+> **Note**: This document describes the Eve AI.Rio application architecture within the broader AI.Rio Platform.
+For platform-level architecture and multi-application infrastructure, see `ai-rio-platform-architecture.md`.

 ## **Introduction**

-This document outlines the complete fullstack architecture for the **Eve AI.Rio - LGPD Compliance Specialist** platform.
-It serves as the single source of truth for all technical design and implementation, guiding the development team in building a secure, scalable, and maintainable application.
+This document outlines the application-specific architecture for **Eve AI.Rio** - the legal compliance and LGPD specialist application within the AI.Rio Platform.
+It serves as the implementation guide for the Eve application, detailing how it integrates with platform services while delivering specialized LGPD compliance analysis.

-The architecture is designed to directly support the requirements detailed in the Product Requirements Document (PRD), leveraging a modern, serverless-first stack centered around Next.js and Payload CMS.
-This unified approach ensures a cohesive development experience and a seamless integration between the user-facing application and the core AI services.
+The architecture is designed to support the Eve application requirements detailed in `eve-application-prd.md`, leveraging the AI.Rio Platform's shared infrastructure (defined in `ai-rio-platform-architecture.md`) while providing specialized legal document processing capabilities.

 ### **Change Log**